Jay Huff: Personal life

 Both of Huff's parents are former college basketball players.
 His father, Mike, played for Pacific Lutheran University, and his mother, Kathy, played for West Virginia.
 Mike was the director of the Michael W. Krzyzewski Human Performance Laboratory at Duke University.

-Huff is a member of the Chi Alpha Christian fellowship at the University of Virginia.
+Huff is a member of the Chi Alpha Christian fellowship at the University of Virginia and aspires to become a minister when he retires from basketball.